Start:

 How do I get my kids to actually do their chores?

 Start with age-appropriate tasks and make expectations clear.
-Use the reward section to provide motivation – this could be allowance, screen time, or special activities.
+Use the reward section to provide motivation.
+This could be allowance, screen time, or special activities.
 Post the chart somewhere visible like the refrigerator.
 Consistency is key: check the chart daily and follow through with both rewards and consequences.

 What chores should a 10 year old do weekly?